 In Timor-Leste, educational opportunities are severely lacking.
 Even if kids want to learn, many families are still too poor to send their children to school.
 In this context, LGS offers a free environmental education, providing children the opportunity to learn essential life skills.

-Green School: The cornerstone of the Eco-Village.
+Green School: The cornerstone of the Green Village.
 Opened in May 2015.

 Organic Farm: Opened at the same time as the school.
-Vegetables and flowers produced on the farm are taken to the capital, Dili.
-LGS even supplies some of the flowers used at government events.
+As well as being an educational tool to teach the school’s students about organic farming, the vegetables and flowers produced on the farm are taken to the capital, Dili, to be sold, the proceeds from which go towards the running of the school.

 Required to establish the LGS Training Center